Author: Clarence Hanson

 There are a few things to look for when trying to determine if your dog has fleas.
 Excessive scratching or biting at the skin, particularly around the base of the tail or in the groin area, can be a sign that your dog has fleas.
 You may also notice small black specks on your dog's fur, which are actually the flea's feces.
 If you part your dog's fur and look closely, you may be able to see actual fleas crawling around.
 Finally, if you have another pet in your home, it's a good idea to check them for fleas as well, as fleas can easily spread from one animal to another.

-Learn More: Does shaving your cat help with fleas?
+Learn More: How to tell if your cat has fleas?

 What are the symptoms of fleas on dogs?